circuitdojo/docs/src/nrf9160-cellular-matrix.md

 ![Cellular](img/cellular.png)

 In order to use a provider below you'll likely have to set the PDP context.
-This can be done in your project's `prj.conf` in Zephyr.
+For NCS < 1.6.x, this can be done in your project's `prj.conf` in Zephyr.
 Here's an example of setting the PDP context to use Hologram.

 ```
 # Set the PDP context